econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 The LCP model sketched above assumes that the only reason to hold wealth is to spend it later, which means that eventually an age must come at which the wealth starts being spent down.
 As the literature has demonstrated, and as we will confirm below using data from SCF's from 1995 to 2022, the path of the median wealth ratio after retirement does not look anything like what that model predicts.

-%% MNW: This is the natural place to be clear about the source of the drawdown in theory, via the absolute patience factor PatFac.
-(DiscFac * LivPrb * Rfree)**(1/CRRA).
-The agent is choosing consumption so that E[c_{t+1} / c_t] = PatFac conditional on survival.
-As LivPrb goes down with age, so does PatFac, hence expected consumption growth falls further and further below 1.
-Thus an aging consumer increasingly wants to *spend it today*, planning to consume less in the future (if it arrives).
-This will quickly push them down to zero assets once mortality is high enough, and they will live pension check to pension check after that.
-And it's *optimal* because living that long is unexpected, and at least they didn't waste any resources by holding them through death-- you can't take it with you!

 Of course, the model can make no sense at all of the behavior of the very rich.
 Bill Gates, for example, has chosen to allocate a large portion of his lifetime wealth to the Bill and Melinda Gates foundation rather than spending it on himself; and even with the relative pittance that remains to him (\$153 billion, according to [Business Insider](https://www.businessinsider.com/how-bill-gates-spends-fortune)) he would need to spend about \$22 million per day to *avoid getting richer*.[^billgatesspend]
 (In fact, he has pledged to give away nearly all of his wealth before he dies).

-%% MNW: I don't think this is a particularly strong point.
-There aren't really any models that do well with the super rich.
-It's a very specialized niche of the literature, which tries to make specialized explanations.

 [^billgatesspend]: As of 2024-05-15, the Fed Funds rate is 5.3 percent at an annual rate.
 \$153b $\times$ 0.053/365 days $\approx$ \$22 million.